Neural Probabilistic Language Model - Review

 “…a word sequence on which the model will be tested is likely to be different from all the word sequences seen during training.”

-This is because the number of possible sentences is combinatorially vast, essentially infinite – like the Library of Babel.
+This is because the number of possible sentences is essentially infinite, like the Library of Babel.
 Any specific sentence has almost zero probability of occurring randomly.

-The “curse” goes deeper than just the sheer number of sequences.
-As the number of dimensions (e.g., the length of the sequence, or the number of features considered) increases:
+The “curse” goes deeper than the sheer number of sequences.
+As the number of dimensions, such as sequence length or feature count, increases:

-- Space Expands Exponentially: The volume of the space grows incredibly fast, making the available data extremely sparse.
+- Space expands exponentially: The volume of the space grows very fast, making the available data extremely sparse.

 This is a core challenge for many real-world problems, especially with rich sensory data spanning many dimensions.
 How do you find the signal in such a vast, sparse space without getting lost?